 16- Is there a different way to do photo stacking other than focus stacking?

-As mention in question 12, there is a similar way for doing photo stacking.
+As mention in question 12, there is a similar way of doing photo stacking.
 By moving the camera closer to the subject a very tiny distance you actually refocus at a different point.
 This method is used in macro photography and needs a special device to move the camera.

 The photo below shows one of those devices.
 The camera is mounted on the top of the device, the control unit controls the movement of the carriage tiny distances and it can be synchronized with the camera and the flash.

 The best smartphones have really good cameras built onto, even if they don’t have quite the same impressive amount megapixels as dedicated digital cameras.
 In most cases you get a fixed focal length lens, so you can’t zoom in on distant subjects; the fixed lens is often wide-angle.
-It is great for selfies and getting loads in the frame, but not for flattering portraits; smartphones aren’t so easy to hold, and it has a limited control over shooting settings.
+It is great for selfies and getting loads in the frame, but not for flattering portraits; smartphones aren’t so easy to hold, and it has limited control over shooting settings.

-There is an interesting upgrade that may add some extra capability to the smartphone camera.
+There is an interesting upgrade that may add some extra capacity to the smartphone camera.
 You can replace lenses of your phone camera, the lens kit comes with 4 accessories: a clip-on holder and 3 lenses (wide-angle, macro and fisheye), it’s compatible with most phones out there, and its small size makes it very portable.
 The photo below shows a lens kit.

 18- How to determine your camera’s dynamic range, as well as the dynamic range of the scene?